EnableSoftware/DelimitedDataParser/README.md

 ## Allow unsanitized columns

 The `Exporter` supports preventing specific columns from being sanitized.
-This is primarily to aid numberical columns with negative signs, but can be used for any column.
+This is primarily to aid numerical columns with negative signs e.g. `-1.23`, but can be used for any column.

-To set columns as sanitization prevented, call the `SetColumnsAsSanitizationPrevented` method on the `Exporter`.
+To prevent columns from being sanitized, call the `SetColumnsAsSanitizationPrevented` method on the `Exporter`.

 ```c#
 exporter.SetColumnsAsSanitizationPrevented(new[] { "Foo", "Bar" });
 ```

-To clear any columns previously set as sanitization prevented, call the `ClearColumnsSanitizationPrevented` method on the `Exporter`.
+To clear any columns previously set to be not sanitization, call the `ClearColumnsSanitizationPrevented` method on the `Exporter`.

 ```c#
 exporter.ClearColumnsSanitizationPrevented();